 If you’re an executive that commissions these projects, you should be well aware of these risks.
 It should be no surprise if an established company fails in the coming years because of an out-of-control project, because the data suggests that one or more will.

-We at Pinnacle Strategies reached this depressing conclusion in 2014 after commissioning an independent study of project management practices and results from around the world.
-We examined the survey responses from over 4,000 project managers and senior executives, comparing their budgets and estimated performance benefits with the actual costs and results.
+I reached this depressing conclusion in 2014 after commissioning an independent study of project management practices and results from around the world.
+The research examined the survey responses from over 4,000 project managers and senior executives, comparing their budgets and estimated performance benefits with the actual costs and results.
 Their projects ran the gamut from large IT projects to engineering, procurement, and construction (EPC) projects to strategic business initiatives.
 Most were expensive—for large IT projects, the average cost was $167 million, and the largest was $33 billion—and many took several years.
 Our sample drew from respondents around the world, but we found little difference among them in the results.

 We found that project cost overruns were commonplace.
 For example, a recent Accenture survey found that more than 30 percent of capital projects are now completed over budget, and more than 35 percent of projects are finished late.

 The problem isn’t that we don’t have enough skills, training, or centers of excellence.
 It’s that what we do have is focused on control: scope, change, stakeholder management, etc. We have very little ability to consistently execute projects on time or on budget in the face of a constantly shifting reality.

 Clearly something is missing from project management practice.
 What are the principles and best practices for delivering projects on time and on budget?
 Should we accept the “generally accepted” solution as being the best or correct solution?
 Should we continue to depend on the “art” of the project manager?